-This course is designed for those who wish to develop their skills as professional supervisors of coaches or NLP practitioners .
+This course is designed for those who wish to develop their skills as professional supervisors of coaches.
 This Diploma programme is highly experiential, with previous participants reporting professional and life changing experiences.
 It draws from the world of Transactional Analysis, reflective practice and supervision theory adapted from the world of therapy.

-The ideal participant will be a practicing coach and/or NLP Practitioner, with at least 150 hours of coaching practice and a range of other professional and life experiences and a commitment to professional, competent and ethical practice.
-You will be committed to your own personal and professional development and to sharing your learning with others in order to develop the field of coach supervision and the emergent professions of Coaching and/or NLP.
+The ideal participant will be a practicing coach, with at least 150 hours of coaching practice and a range of other professional and life experiences and a commitment to professional, competent and ethical practice.
+You will be committed to your own personal and professional development and to sharing your learning with others in order to develop the field of coach supervision and the emergent professions of Coaching.

-Our Diploma in Coach Supervision coaching course is run over two three-day modules with interim and post course supervision.
-It is equally applicable for Coaching and/or NLP Supervision.
-It has been developed to comply with the ICF requirements for ICF Coach Supervisors and provides 52 hours of Supervision training as well as 24 ICF CEUs for part 1 and 13.5 CEUs and 10.5 R&D CEUs for the Diploma.
+Our Diploma in Coach Supervision coaching course is run online via zoom platform, and It is delivered by experienced coaches at PCC/MCC level.
+We usually organise a small group of participants.
+It has been developed to comply with the ICF requirements for ICF Coach Supervisors and provides 28 hours of Supervision training as well as 28 ICF CEUs.

 - The nature of Coach Mentoring and Supervision

 - Qualities, roles and responsibilities of great supervision

 - Core skills of supervision and 4 levels of development

 - The seven eye process

 - The in house supervisor and wider organisational application

 - Pairs, groups and action learning in supervision